What is the role of advertising, marketing, PR and media in the way we make our choice of consume?

-This was the phrase, which touched me personally the most when I watched it, next to all the harm of people suffering in the supply chain of fast fashion.
+This was the phrase, which touched me personally the most when I watched it, besides seeing all the harm of people suffering in the supply chain of fast fashion.
 Me, working in political PR, was this person, who makes people belive it is good to consume.
-I was advertising ways to think: I influenced thoughts with media and events, to shift certain kind of decision-making.
+I was advertising ways to think.
+I influenced thoughts with media and events to shift certain kind of decision-making.

-Born into this economic world, I was one consuming factor and I worked for the economy ever since.
+Born into this capitalistic world, I was one consuming factor and I worked for the economy ever since.
 I worked for "buying more" bigger, better, greater.
-Looking back, I was shocked how many people I moved, with what I as able to do as an intern just entering work.
+Looking back, I was shocked how many people I moved, with what I was able to do as an intern just entering work.

 I was asked during my studies in Dublin the first time: "Do you know who made your clothes, Nora?" - What I found after, about slavery, water pollution and toxic chemicals in fashion industries, shocked me.
 I was searching for NGOs, donations, solutions - but it seemed as to find nothing right.
 I got to know Fashion Revolution, I joined the team and started to build up a social media awareness in Germany with the Hashtag #Whomademyclothes.
 But that still wasn’t enough.
 I wasn’t able to find an answer to all my questions.
 So hitched hiked from Istanbul until India, couchsurfing, being as close to local people as possible, willing to learn everything I wasn’t able to find out in Germany - looking at everything, that is happening behind a Label - Fashion Labels mainly.
 I took you with me with this blog www.TheStoryBehindTheLabel.com so that also you are able to see the people, who make our clothes and what is their story.
 The sentence from the True Cost Movie was always in my head: I had to see how things are really produced, rather then coming up with a story about it for Marketing.
 I wanted to find out real value of things and stop making them up, I wanted to let people talk for themselves.